-The unofficial voting results from Town Meeting show Holden, former state representative and former county commissioner, garnering 1,073 votes to Ludt’s 961.
+The unofficial voting results from Town Meeting show Holden, former state representative and current county commissioner, garnering 1,073 votes to Ludt’s 961.

 Yet, the position of supervisor of the checklist was a hot race this year, the only contested race in Amherst and one of only a few contested races in the area.

 Ludt, the incumbent, was challenged by Holden for a six-year term.

 In a phone interview Monday, March 10, Holden said she ran for the position because she thinks there should be a contest, and because she does not think Ludt is interested in enforcing the state Voter ID law.

 “I think there is not enough enforcement of the law,” Holden said.
 “You have to have some kind of ID to get on a plane, a train or a bus … and I think Jeanne Ludt doesn’t really think that’s important.”

 Ludt calls that criticism “completely false,” and said Holden must not understand what the job entails.